thespis-rs/thespis_guide/src/thespis_impl/thespis_impl.md

 `Hello` is a message type.
 The type system will guarantee that you can never send a message type to an actor unless it implements `Handler` for that type and the type implements the `Message` trait.
 As you will have to implement this trait for your message types, you will have to wrap types that are not defined in your crate in order to use them as a message.
 Here we wrap `String`.
 If your handler might panic, please make sure the message type is `UnwindSafe`, as the mailbox will call `catch_unwind` on the handler method.
 This allows us to elegantly allow supervising of actors.
 All together it is recommended that your handlers don't panic, rather return a `Result` if they need to be fallible.
 Nevertheless, messages in the actor model are meant to be data and not have any shared resources like locks or references in them.

 The associated type is the return type of the handler.
-When using `Addr::call` your actor can return a value to the caller, making it easy to implement request-response type communication, mimicking a method call.
+When using `Address::call` your actor can return a value to the caller, making it easy to implement request-response type communication, mimicking a method call.
 Sending a message to an actor is always asynchronous.
 Note: we could also have written `-> <Hello as Message>::Return` as the return type here.
 In any case, it needs to be the same type.

 ```rust
 impl Handler< Hello > for MyActor